 Nea’s father, Juha Berglund, built a successful business in the Cadillac hills and charming town of Rions.
-The only Finish-owed and operated French winery in Bordeaux, Nea was by his side, whether playing in the vineyards, picking grapes or making wine.
+The only Finnish-owed and operated French winery in Bordeaux, Nea was by his side, whether playing in the vineyards, picking grapes or making wine.

 Nea is one strong-willed gal who wanted to be part of the action.
 She joined the Carsin harvest crew in 2005 at age15.
 Over the years there were challenges working with her dad that she attributes to being a tough teenager.